bdheard/PythonEssentials/Slides/Module4.md

 ## Arrays

-* Arrays are collections of items
+* Arrays are collections of items.
 * Designed to store a uniform basic data type, such as integers or floating point numbers.
+* Use array module

 ```python
 from array import array